RedFantom/mtTkinter/README.md

 own programs as well.
 This GitHub repository is available for those who want to fork the code, but mostly I just created it to get the module on PyPI.
 Publishing the module on PyPI was [suggested](http://grokbase.com/t/python/python-list/08aq5e9gp6/proposal-for-thread-safe-tkinter) quite a while ago.

+### Purpose
+This module creates a work-around for a long-standing bug.
+Thanks to @native-api, who thoroughly researched the issues when combining multi-threading with Tkinter, it is now clear what versions of Python are affected.
+If you want to read more about it, please read the conclusion in [issue #5](https://github.com/RedFantom/mtTkinter/issues/5), but the gist is that this module is only effective for Python 2.7.14 and lower.

 ### Installation
 You can install mtTkinter by copying it directly into your project folder, install it Python-installation wide by copying the `mtTkinter.py` file into `%PYTHONDIR%/Libs/lib-tk/mtTkinter.py` or you could use `pip install mttkinter`, a method for which this